 The technique limits the number of blocks created.
 Many functions have a preset limit of the blocks to be created.
 Bitcoin is an ideal example with its generation to completely stop as it reaches 21 million.
 Beyond this limit, the generation of new blocks will not create bitcoins.

 Cryptocurrency mining is not as simple and easy to conduct now as before.
 The standard PC isn’t a viable option anymore, with the requirements of quality and quantity in hardware requirements seeing an undeniable rise, to increase the volume of mining.

 Investments in cryptocurrency have grown considerably over the years after the initial reservations on the technology died down.
 Today, there are many options available in buying cryptocurrency.
-Before we get into that, let us analyse the various features that need to address before going ahead.
+Before we get into that, let us analyze the various features that need to be addressed before going ahead.